This Valentine’s Retreat is a perfect place for

 It breaks my heart to see couples suffer from the slowness of private counseling sessions.
 There’s only so much we can cover in 50 minutes, and then the session ends.
 You can progress so much more swiftly in this Valentine’s Retreat.

 –> Click here to contact me to apply for this retreat.
-Space is limited to 5 couples.
+Complete the Couples Questionnaire.
+Space is limited to 4 couples.

 “Benita has an uncanny ability to understand each of our unique personalities, and to help us build a bridge.”
 N.A., Speech Pathologist